How to Learn New Facts Without Feeling Like You Are Studying

 Do Not Just Chase the Score

 Many people take quizzes only to see how many answers they got right.
+That is fine, but the score is not the best part.

-A wrong answer can actually teach you faster than a correct guess.
-Why?
-Because your brain notices the mistake.
-It becomes alert.
+The real learning happens after the answer appears.
+A wrong answer can actually teach you faster than a correct guess because your brain notices the mistake.

 “Oh, I thought it was this, but it was actually that.”